grnt7/Neflix-build-demo/README.md

-#Netflix-build-demo ✨
+#Movie Streaming Platform ✨
-Netflix Clone build developed in REACT
+FilmBuff build developed in REACT

 Disclaimer:** Built purely for demonstration of React ,Next.js, CSS3, Jest, Node.js, Firebase, Stripe API, TMDB API, Figma, Vercel.
 All payments are set in Dummy Mode/Sandbox/For testing only.
 Use credit card test numbers, fake address,name, email.; zero affiliation with the original brand."